 One of the key functions of vitamin A is supporting the body’s ability to repair tissues.
 This vitamin promotes collagen production and helps cells regenerate, both of which are essential for wound healing.
 When you have a deficiency in vitamin A, your body may struggle to heal cuts, scrapes, or other injuries.
 Wounds may take longer to close, and scarring can be more prominent due to delayed tissue repair.

-Prolonged consumption of a diet lacking in vitamin A-rich foods such as animal liver, eggs, fortified dairy products, and carotenoid-rich fruits and vegetables (like orange and yellow fruits and dark green leafy vegetables) is a common cause of deficiency.
+Prolonged lack of vitamin A-rich foods such as animal liver, eggs, fortified dairy products, and colorful fruits and vegetables (like carrots, mangoes, and dark leafy greens) is a major cause.
+This is especially common in regions facing poverty, famine, or food insecurity.

-Severe deficiencies in protein and calories can hamper the body's ability to store and utilise vitamin A effectively.
+Severe deficiencies in protein and calories can impair the body’s ability to store and utilise vitamin A, especially in children and undernourished populations.

 Certain populations face a heightened risk of developing vitamin A deficiency due to geographical, age-related, and health factors.